 Ask a colleague to define the customer and they will probably say 'Someone who buys from us.'

-External customers sense if there is a good working atmosphere, a co-coordinated approach to customer service, teamwork and high morale.
-It gives them confidence to stay with you
+External customers sense if there is a good working atmosphere, a co-ordinated approach to customer service, teamwork, and high morale.
+It gives them confidence to stay with you.

-Why is it that when customers blame us for something going wrong we are quick to blame others, especially in larger organizations?
+Why is it that when customers blame us for something going wrong we are quick to blame others, especially in big organisations?

 'We passed the order to stores weeks ago; I don't know what they have done with it.'
 (You know very well it's still in your in-tray!)

 Customers see through these feeble excuses and are not impressed!

 Why do this?

 • Stores are always making mistakes; attributing one more to them won't make any difference